Xaconi/xaco-store/README.md

 #### Returns

 - `state`: Readonly signal containing the current state
+- `resetStore`: Function to reset state to its initial value
 - Action methods: Methods corresponding to each action defined

 ### StoreService.getStore